 We have measured our scope 1 and 2 emissions.

 As stated above the base year is 2013-2014 which excludes emissions from schools’ estate.

 Results and Operational Scopes

 |Total Scope 2||12585.02383||12279.63031||11601||8614.76|

 WCC has a corporate target to reduce energy use by 2.5% year on year per £1,000,000 gross revenue expenditure

-WCC has an environmental management system (EMS) in place which is certified by an independent assessment organisation that is accredited by the United Kingdom Accreditation Service (UKAS).
-The scope of WCC’s EMS is ‘The services and activities delivered by Warwickshire County Council in relation to the built and natural resources of Warwickshire.’
+We have an ISO 14001:2015 environmental management system (EMS) in place which is certified by an independent assessment organisation that is accredited by the United Kingdom Accreditation Service (UKAS).
+The scope of our EMS is: ‘The services and activities delivered by Warwickshire County Council in relation to the built and natural resources of Warwickshire.’